Nonconvex High-Dimensional Time-Varying Coefficient Estimation for Noisy High-Frequency Observations with a Factor Structure: Nonconvex high-dimensional high-frequency regression

-where $\btheta\(i\Delta_n\)$ is defined for $i=0, \ldots, n-k_2$.
-This implies that we can estimate the instantaneous coefficient by choosing the first $p$ entries after estimating $\btheta\(i\Delta_n\)$.
-Now, we estimate $\btheta\(i\Delta_n\)$ based on $\mathcal{Y}_{i}$ and $\hat{\bG}_i$ as follows.
+We estimate $\btheta\(i\Delta_n\)$ based on $\mathcal{Y}_{i}$ and $\hat{\bG}_i$ as follows.
 For each local regression, we need to handle the curse of dimensionality.
 To do this, we often utilize a penalized regression method, such as LASSO \citep{tibshirani1996regression} or Dantzig \citep{candes2007dantzig}, under the sparsity assumption.
 However, they cannot consistently estimate instantaneous coefficients due to the bias from microstructure noises in $\hat{\bU}_i$.
 For example, the usual LASSO leads to the following instantaneous coefficient estimator at time $i \Delta_n$:

 where

 and $\eta>0$ is some regularization parameter.
 To obtain the consistency of $\hat{\bbeta}_{i\Delta_n}^{\text{LASSO}}$, we need the deviation condition $\dfrac{2n}{k_1 k_2}\left\|\hat{\bG}_i^{\top} \hat{\bG}_i\btheta_{0, i \Delta_n} - \hat{\bG}_i^{\top}\mathcal{Y}_{i} \right\|_{\max} \overset{p}{\to} 0$.
 However, in the presence of noises, this condition cannot be satisfied, since $\E \(\hat{\bU}_i^{\top}\hat{\bU}_i\)$ contains noise covariance terms for the covariate process $\bX(t)$.
 Thus, we need to estimate the noise covariance matrix and adjust the bias.
 The noise covariance matrix for the covariate process is estimated by